AyubFoks/Ayubfoks/README.md

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 💁‍♂️ Trusted member and Moderator at [Once UI](https://once-ui.com)
-- 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/suhaibking).
 - ❤ Contributing to Open Source.
 - 💻 Visit my [Portfolio](https://ceo.pronexus.in) for more details about me.
 <!--End Intro-->